-As shown above, the “treatment” of addiction to opium and opioids throughout history has been largely ineffective as pharmaceutical corporations pump out newer drugs that are just as addictive, if not more so, than their predecessors.
+As shown above, the “treatment” of addiction to opium and opioids throughout history has been mostly ineffective as pharmaceutical corporations pump out newer drugs that are just as addictive, if not more so, than their predecessors.

-One of the most common forms of heroin addiction treatment is called methadone maintenance treatment and is similar to the treatment given in the 1924 clinics for heroin addicts.
+One of the most common forms of heroin addiction treatment is called methadone maintenance treatment and is similar to the procedure given in the 1924 clinics for heroin addicts.
 Methadone, a Schedule 2 narcotic, is an opiate that was created in 1939 in Germany.
 It is currently used to treat opiate addiction by clinics that provide methadone daily to addicts for up to 12 months.
 The treatment can also occur over a period of years.
-Generally, the idea is to wean the addict off methadone very slowly over time.
+The idea is to wean the addict off methadone very slowly over time.

 Methadone has many drawbacks.
-This type of treatment is normally delivered on an outpatient basis, so the patient might continue using their drug of choice (such as heroin) while also taking methadone.
+This type of treatment is usually delivered on an outpatient basis, so the patient might continue using their drug of choice (such as heroin) while also taking methadone.
 Additionally, symptoms experienced during methadone withdrawal can be more dangerous than those of heroin withdrawal.

 Other opiate treatment drugs like Suboxone (buprenorphine and naloxone) are more difficult to abuse, but they are also often administered on an outpatient basis, which can allow the addict to continue using.

 A modern and often more effective option for addiction treatment, unlike the treatment the doctors came up with the history of heroin is inpatient detoxification and rehabilitation.